 • Lack of evidence alleged offender possessed firearm

 The standard bail amount for an offense relating to ownership and/or possession of a firearm is $20,000.

-If you have been charged with this, or any other marijuana related offense, we encourage you to call (702) 405-0001 for a free consultation with a qualified defense attorney.
+If you have been charged with this, or any other marijuana related offense, we encourage you to call us now at (702) 405-0001 to arrange a consultation.